White House is accused of wrongly intervening to block John Bolton book

 “We did not solicit the letter in any way; it came as a complete surprise,” Cooper said.

-Reporting by Jonathan Stempel in New York; additional reporting by Steve Holland in Washington; editing by Jonathan Oatis
+Reporting by Jonathan Stempel in New York; additional reporting by Steve Holland and Alexandra Alper in Washington; editing by Jonathan Oatis and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.